 In order to service our IT processes, your data is also accessible to our IT service contractors and consultant researchers.

 As part of our Return to Work programmes, we also have access to Associate Coaches – we share your data with them with your consent in order that they can do their job effectively.

 What legal basis do we have for using your information?

-For prospective candidates, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.
+For members of The Return Hub, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.

 What happens if you do not provide us with the information we request or ask that we stop processing your information?

 If you do not provide the personal data necessary, or withdraw your consent for the processing of your personal data, we may not be able to match you with available job opportunities.

 Where any automated processing is employed, the decision making process is always done by a human.

 Do we transfer your data outside the EEA?

 No, we do not transfer personal data out of the EEA.